alsanju/Train_Malta_Nanopore/README.md

 ## FASTQ

-The data we will be using is from NA12878 human genome reference standard on the Oxford Nanopore MinION using 1D ligation kits (450 bp/s) using R9.4 chemistry (FLO-MIN106).
-For more information: [https://github.com/nanopore-wgs-consortium/NA12878/blob/master/Genome.md]
+The data we will be using is from [NA12878](http://github.com/nanopore-wgs-consortium/NA12878/blob/master/Genome.md) human genome reference standard on the Oxford Nanopore MinION using 1D ligation kits (450 bp/s) using R9.4 chemistry (FLO-MIN106).

 We have already prepared a subset of specific regions of NA12878 genome in a FASTQ file.
-FASTQ format is a text-based format for storing both a biological sequence and its corresponding quality scores.
+[FASTQ](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2847217) format is a text-based format for storing both a biological sequence and its corresponding quality scores.
 A FASTQ file normally uses four lines per sequence: 1) begins with a ‘@’ and is followed by a sequence identifier, 2) is the raw sequence letters, 3) begins with a ‘+’ character, 4) encodes the quality values for the sequence in Line 2.

-For more information about the format: [http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2847217]

 How many reads do we have?